SudhanshuProgrammer/AgriChainProject/README.md

 # AgriChainProject
-This is AgriChain project assignment
+> This is AgriChain project assignment

+## Problem 1
+> Given a string, find the length of the longest substring without repeating characters.
+For example, the longest substring without repeating letters for "abcabcbb" is "abc", for which the length is 3.
+For "bbbbb" the longest substring is "b", with the length of 1

+---

+> Note: Please open file to see the code `LongestSubstringWithoutRepeating.java`

 # Agrichain Testing Framework
 ## Overview

 This repository contains the testing framework for the Agrichain application, focused primarily on testing the functionality of the "Longest Substring Without Repeating Letters" feature.
 The framework is built using Java, Selenium for browser automation, Cucumber for Behavior Driven Development (BDD), and TestNG for test execution.

 ## Technologies Used